commaai/opendbc/opendbc/car/CARS_template.md

 # Types of Support

 **opendbc can support many more cars than it currently does.** There are a few reasons your car may not be supported.
 If your car doesn't fit into any of the incompatibility criteria here, then there's a good chance it can be supported!
 We're adding support for new cars all the time. **We don't have a roadmap for car support**, and in fact, most car support comes from users like you!

 ## Upstream

 A supported vehicle is one that just works when you install a comma device.
 All supported cars provide a better experience than any stock system.
 Supported vehicles reference the US market unless otherwise specified.

-TODO: Refer to openpilot CARS.md

 ## Under Review

-TODO: Talk about the merge process, dashcam while under safety review, etc
+A vehicle under review is one for which software support has been merged into upstream openpilot, but hasn't yet been tested for drive quality and conformance with [comma safety guidelines](https://github.com/commaai/openpilot/blob/master/docs/SAFETY.md).
+This is a normal part of the development and quality assurance process.
+This vehicle will not work when upstream openpilot is installed, but custom forks may allow their use.

 ## Legacy